RuleML/Test-Rebase/README.md

 6. When you are satisfied with your fix, "merge" back into your master branch using rebase to squash your many commits into a single commit

-    $ git rebase -i Issue#45
+    $ git rebase -i master

     $ git checkout master

     $ git merge Issue#45

-7. Update your repository's master branch from the ruleml repo
+7. Update your repository's ruleml/master branch from the ruleml repo and move the ruleml/master pointer to the tip of that branch

     $ git fetch ruleml